 the grand stairway up to the Propylaia.
 To the left part of the south wing of the

-Propylaia can be seen, as well as the top of the stairway which led from the bastion
+Propylaia can be seen, as well as the top of the steps which led from the bastion

 down to the stairway, which before Roman times was a pathway.